Disodium octaborate

 Disodium octaborate is a borate of sodium, a chemical compound of sodium, boron, and oxygen — a salt with elemental formula Na2B8O13 or (Na+)2[B8O13](2-), also written as Na2O*4B2O3.
 It is a colorless crystalline solid, soluble in water.

 Disodium octaborate is traded either as a liquid concentrate, or as the tetrahydrate Na2B8O13*4H2O, a white odorless powder.
 It is used as an insecticide, and as a fungicide and algicide, and as a fire retardant., and as a boron micronutrient additive in fertilizers.
-Trade names include Bora-Care, Borathor, Termite Prufe, Board Defense, Polybor, Tim-bor, and Can-Bor.
+Trade names include Bora-Care, Borathor, Termite Prufe, Board Defense, Polybor, Tim-bor, Mr Dotty 008, and Can-Bor.

 Preparation

 The anhydrous form can be crystallized from a molten mixture of sodium oxide Na2O and boric oxide B2O3.

 Properties

 Solubility

 The salt dissolves in water to form forms viscous supersaturated solutions at elevated temperatures.
 Solubility of the tetrahydrate is 21.9% (wt) at 30 C.

 Structure

 The anhydrous salt exists in two stable crystalline forms, α and β.

 The α form has monoclinic crystal structure, with the P21/a space group.
 The unit cell parameters at 273 K are: a = 650.7 pm, b = 1779 pm, c = 837.7 pm, β = 96.6 °, Z = 4.
 The structure contains two interlocking boron-oxygen frameworks, each of them consisting of alternating single and double rings composed of two triangles and a tetrahedron, the so called triborate and pentaborate groups.
 The two frameworks are connected by two (non-equivalent) sodium atoms, each surrounded by 8 oxygens, comprising finite chains of four NaO8 polyhedra with shared edges.
 The thermal expansion is sharply anisotropic, including negative thermal expansion.
-The thermal expansion tensor in 273–1000 K in function of absolute temperature T has α11 = 55–0.042T, α22 = 11, α33 = -15 + 0.032T (×10–6) K–1, μ = (c^α33) = 42°.
+The thermal expansion tensor in 273–1000 K in function of absolute temperature T has α11 = 55–0.042T, α22 = 11, α33 = -15 + 0.032T (×10–6) K−1, μ = (c^α33) = 42°.

 The β form has monoclinic crystal structure, with the P21/c space group.
 The unit cell parameters are a = 1173.1 pm, b = 788.0 pm, c = 1041.0 pm, β = 99.883 °, Z = 4.
 The structure consists of two infinite, independent, and interleaved boron–oxygen networks containing a complex borate anion [B8O13](2−) formed by six BO3 triangles (Δ) and two BO4 tetrahedra (T), which can be viewed as a B5O10 group linked to a B3O7 group.
 This fundamental building block is identical to that of the α form and of silver octaborate Ag2B8O13, with some subtle differences.